 Fleet-Maintained Vehicles

-Every car in our fleet is maintained on a fixed schedule by certified technicians.
-Oil changes, brake inspections, tire rotations, alignment checks.
-None of this is optional and none of it is deferred because the owner is trying to maximize profit margins on their side hustle.
+Every car in our exotic car rental fleet is maintained on a fixed schedule by technicians.
+Oil changes, brake inspections, tire rotations, alignment checks, and pre-rental condition reviews are part of the process.

 A Turo host might be great about maintenance.
 They also might be 2,000 miles past due on an oil change because they've been too busy with bookings.
 You'll never know.
 The car will start, it will drive, and whatever is wearing out underneath will be your problem if it fails during your rental.